influxdata/influxdb-client-js/influxdb-client.fluxtablecolumn.defaultvalue.md

 ## FluxTableColumn.defaultValue property

-Default value to be used for rows whose string value is the empty string.
+Default value to be used for rows whose string value is an empty string.

 <b>Signature:</b>